codehsbooks/apjava/Basic-Java/variables-and-types.md

 ## Naming Variables

-Naming variables in Java is one of the most important tasks you will have.
 Variable names need to be as descriptive as possible without being too long.

 Variable Naming Conventions: